SyncopatedStudio/syncopatedstudio.github.io/about.md

 permalink: /about/
 ---

-Syncopted Linux
+Syncopted Studio

-Coming Fall of 2026
+Coming Fall of 2025